Radom Główny railway station

 Radom Główny, in English Radom Main, is the largest and the most centrally located railway station in Radom, Poland.

 History

 It was built in 1885 as part of the East–West Iwanogorod – Dąbrowa Górnicza line.
 The station building was designed by Adolf Schimmelpfennig.
 The station was named simply Radom until the European railway timetable change on 12 December 2021.

 Location

 It now stands at the junction of this line and the Warsaw–Kraków line.

 Train services

-Radom is served by trains of PKP Intercity, Koleje Mazowieckie, and Łódzka Kolej Aglomeracyjna, and is designated as a Category B by PKP.
+Radom is served by trains of PKP Intercity, Masovian Railways, and Łódź Agglomeration Railway, and is designated as a Category B by PKP.

-The station is served by the following service(s):
+The station is served by the following service(s) (Intercity):